Apostolic Succession

 Key Documents and Clarifications

-That’s the heart of it: We receive in order to give.
-We carry what others have passed on — not to protect it behind locked doors, but to offer it freely at the table of Christ.
+That is the heart of it: we receive in order to give.
+We carry what others have passed on — not to protect it behind locked doors, but to offer it freely in the service of Christ and His people.

 Still have questions?